-- (1) A member of any board, commission, or Board of Trustees may be excused from voting on a particular issue only if he or she determines they would have a conflict of interest or he or she would be violating the State Code of Ethics. - (2) A member of any board, commission, or Town Board may be allowed to withdraw from the remainder of a meeting by receiving a majority vote from the remaining members present.
+- (1) A member of the Planning Commission or Board of Adjustments may be excused from voting on a particular issue only if he or she determines they would have a conflict of interest, or he or she would be violating the State Code of Ethics. - (2) A member of the Commission or Board may be allowed to withdraw from the remainder of a meeting by receiving a majority vote from the remaining members present.
 A meeting withdrawal is allowed for any sufficient reason other than the member's desire to avoid voting on matters to be considered during the meeting.
 A motion to allow a member to be excused from the remainder of the meeting is proper only if made by or initiated by the member directly affected.